Which place is cheaper, Rome or Pamukkale?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Pamukkale as well as Rome.
+Many travelers come to Pamukkale for the hiking and the family-friendly experiences.
 Additionally, many visitors come to Rome in the summer for the city activities, the music scene, and the family-friendly experiences.

 Pamukkale is a little warmer than Rome in the summer.
 The daily temperature in Pamukkale averages around 28°C (82°F) in July, and Rome fluctuates around 25°C (77°F).